 command returns grade.txt names.txt

 that shows we already made the files.
-Now, let’s see head, tail and number of lines in both files:
+Now, let’s see head, tail and

 head -n 3 n*.txt